 What happens after a petition has been presented?

-Since 2008, under the new procedures, almost all petitions presented have been referred to Ministers and almost all have been responded to.
+Since 2008, under the new petitioning procedures, almost all petitions presented have been referred to Ministers and received responses

-Since 2008 an average of about 140 unique petitions have been presented each year.
-Since 1988, when the number of signatures was first recorded, the petition with the greatest number of signatures was one presented on 4 December 2000 concerning taxation and beer prices, with 792,985 signatures.
-In 1993 a petition concerning health care funding signed by more than 500,000 people was presented.
+Since 2008, an average 140 petitions have been presented each year.
+Since 1988, when the number of signatures was first recorded, the petition with the greatest number of signatures was one presented on 26 February 2014 concerning funding support for community pharmacies, with 1,210,471 signatures.
+The second largest was presented on 4 December 2000 concerning taxation and beer prices, with 792,985 signatures.
 Petitions received cover a wide range of issues including, for example, health care, education and the environment.

 In the United Kingdom the right of petitioning the Crown and Parliament for redress of grievances dates back to the reign of King Edward I in the 13th century.
 The origins of Parliament itself can be traced back to those meetings of the King’s Council which considered petitions.
 The terms ‘bill’ and ‘petition’ originally had the same meaning.
 Some of the earliest legislation was in fact no more than a petition which had been agreed to by the King.